DennisSmuda/dennissmuda-website/src/routes/blog/content/godot-chunking-tutorial.md

 ---
 slug: 'godot-chunk-loading-tutorial'
 title: 'Threaded chunks with Godot 🌎'
-description: 'Getting started with the Bevy game engine.
-Build a small app with input handling and game states'
+description: 'Making a randomly generated top-down 2d world that uses multiple threads to load/unload our chunks'
 createdAt: 'Jul.
 15, 2022'
 published: true
+tags:
+  [
-tags: [{ name: 'godot', value: 'godot' }, { name: 'gamedev', value: 'gamedev' }]
+    { name: 'godot', value: 'godot' },
+    { name: 'gamedev', value: 'gamedev' },
+    { name: 'rng', value: 'random' }
+  ]
 ---

+## What are we doing? 🤨

+This post is about how to make a randomly generated top-down 2D world that you can move around in.
+It uses multiple threads to load and unload chunks of our world.
+A chunk consists of `chunk_size * chunk_size` tiles.
+A tile can be grass, sand and collides with the player.

 > Check out the <a href="https://github.com/DennisSmuda/godot-chunking-system" target="_blank">source code</a> for this post!
 I expect you to know your way around godot and how to create scenes and setup autoload-scripts in the project settings.

-First you need a main scene - I tried to setup everything as simple and minimal as possible.
-So you only need a `Node2D` and save it under `res://scenes/Main.tscn`.
-This is our main scene:
+First, we need a main scene to run our project.
+I tried to setup everything as simple and minimal as possible.
+You need a `Node2D` and save it to `res://scenes/Main.tscn`:

 ![MainScene in the project](/images/blog/godot-chunking/main_scene.png)